Tanz0rz/haxe-fmod/extension/functions.md

 ## studio_bus_getportindex
 <!-- Studio::Bus::getPortIndex -->
-Cannot be bound.
-This is a console port API and haxefmod targets desktop and web only.
+verdict: cannot This is a console port API and haxefmod targets desktop and web only.
 Route audio through ChannelGroup and Bus instead.

 ## studio_bus_setportindex
 <!-- Studio::Bus::setPortIndex -->
-Cannot be bound.
-This is a console port API and haxefmod targets desktop and web only.
+verdict: cannot This is a console port API and haxefmod targets desktop and web only.
 Route audio through ChannelGroup and Bus instead.

 ## studio_commandreplay_getsystem
 <!-- Studio::CommandReplay::getSystem -->
+verdict: bound
 haxefmod has one Studio system, and StudioSystem reaches it directly, so a replay never needs to hand it back.
 ```haxe
 var replay = StudioSystem.loadCommandReplay("capture.cmd.txt");